TrabalhosPUCPR/GlobalCommodityTrades-BigData/README.md

 Given your knowledge and skills in Java and MapReduce, for each item above, provide:
 1. The source code for solving the problem using MapReduce programming
 2. The source code must be implemented using the Combiner function
 3. The result of your code run in a separate text file (.txt).
-If more than 5 rows of results are
+If more than 5 rows of results are available, you must report only the 5 first rows of such result.